z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math16/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# TO BE COMPLETED

-It supports:

-- Basic operations "+", "-", "\*", "/"
-- Conversion to/from integer
-- Comparison operations

-It uses IEEE 754 format.
-It supports full range of values including +/- inf, nan and subnormal values.
-All operations work as expected with the respect of inf/nan values

-Only simplest truncation rounding policy implemented, no round to nearest ties to evens provided.

-What is expected in future:

-- math functions: log/exp, trigonometry etc,
-- formatting/parsing functions

-## Z80 notes

-- All functions are reentrant and relay on alternative set of registers AF', HL', DE', BC', so if your interrupt routines use shadow registers for fast context switching you can't use this library.

-### FIX ME

-- Some functions is IX for frame pointer, IY is not modified. <<< this XXX